 - Modeling Cell Heterogeneity: from Single-Cell Variations to Mixed Cells Populations

 - Uncovering the Etiology of Autism Spectrum Disorders: Genomics, Bioinformatics, Environment, Data Collection and Exploration, and Future Possibilities

 As a proposer of an accepted workshop, you will become the workshop chair.
 The chair's primary responsibility is to organize and preside over the presentations related to your workshop.

 Proposals can be as short as a single page and should in no case be more than 6 pages.
 The proposal should:

 - Define a specific technical area to be covered, and a format for the workshop.

 - Justify why the proposed area is appropriate for PSB.
 Discuss why the topic is timely and important, and how the topic has been addressed in other conferences or recent publications.
 Describe why the proposed format is appropriate for the workshop.

 - If the workshop proposes invited experts, provide evidence that the experts will attend the workshop.
-Participants are required to register for the conference, and, unlike sessions, no financial support from the conference is offered to workshop organizers.
+Participants are required to register for the conference.

 - Provide a short autobiographical sketch and an explicit statement that your organization endorses your involvement.